About Me

 Market-based dynamic service mode switching in wireless networks

-Maria Dimakopoulou, Nicholas Bambos, Martin Valdez-Vivas, John Apostolopoulos (PIMRC 2017)
+Dimakopoulou, Bambos, Valdez-Vivas, Apostolopoulos (PIMRC 2017)

 We consider a virtualized wireless networking architecture, where infrastructure access points of different carriers form a marketplace of resources and bid service deals to a mobile device.
 At each point in time the mobile evaluates the available service deals and dynamically decides which one to accept and use in the next transmission interval.
 Its objective is to minimize the long term cumulative service cost and latency cost to transmit packets in its buffer.
 We develop a model of this architecture, which allows for the formulation and computation of the optimal control for the mobile to accept an offered deal amongst many and switch into the corresponding service mode.
 The performance of the optimal and low-complexity heuristic controls is probed via simulation.